 It’s a “content management system” in web development jargon.
 WordPress is also “open-source” – which means that a community maintains it.
 A for-profit corporation does not own it.

 The software & open-source community live & function at WordPress.org – where anyone can grab a copy of the software.
 It’s also known as “self-hosted WordPress” because you have to provide the server for the software to live on.
+You pay for hosting and any fees separately.

 The renting vs. buying in real estate works well as an analogy.